expandrew/media-cube/go-links/README.md

-# Network
+# go-links

 I run some tricks on my local network to make shortcuts to services I use.

-This is so I don't have to remember what IPs, ports, and paths each of my services runs on.
+I created "go links" so I don't have to remember what IPs, ports, and paths each of my services runs on.

 ## Setup